ricesush1/RiceSushi/pages/TPT.md

 5. Provide and example of encryption we used in deployment. when we used certbot to add https certification, that was an example of encryption
 6. Describe a phishing scheme you have learned about the hard way.
-Describe some other phishing techniques.
+Describe some other phishing techniques. i am pretty good at not clicking on suspicious emails, but i have gotten a ton of spam emails. the most common scheme i have seen tries to get the user to give tech support control of their computer to try and get banking details

 # TPT 5.3-5.4